TensorSpeech/TensorFlowTTS/README.md

 |       |- ...
 ```

-where metadata.csv has the following format: id|transcription.
-This is a ljspeech-like format, you can ignore preprocessing step if you have other format dataset.
+where `metadata.csv` has the following format: `id|transcription`.
+This is a ljspeech-like format, you can ignore preprocessing steps if you have other format dataset.

 ## Preprocessing

-The preprocessing have three steps:
+The preprocessing has two steps:

-1. Convert charactor to ids, calculate pre-normalize melspectrogram, normalize audio to [-1, 1], split dataset into train and valid part.
-2. Computer mean/var of melspectrogram over **training** part.
-3. Normalize melspectrogram based-on mean/var of training dataset.

-This is a command line to do three steps above:
+1. Preprocess audio features
+    - Convert characters to IDs
+    - Compute mel spectrograms
+    - Normalize mel spectrograms to [-1, 1] range
+    - Split dataset into train and validation
+    - Compute mean and standard deviation of multiple features from the **training** split
+2. Standardize mel spectrogram based on computed statistics

+To reproduce the steps above:
 ```
-tensorflow-tts-preprocess --rootdir ./datasets/ --outdir ./dump/ --conf preprocess/ljspeech_preprocess.yaml tensorflow-tts-compute-statistics --rootdir ./dump/train/ --outdir ./dump --config preprocess/ljspeech_preprocess.yaml tensorflow-tts-normalize --rootdir ./dump --outdir ./dump --stats ./dump/stats.npy --config preprocess/ljspeech_preprocess.yaml
+tensorflow-tts-preprocess --rootdir ./datasets --outdir ./dump --config preprocess/ljspeech_preprocess.yaml tensorflow-tts-normalize --rootdir ./dump --outdir ./dump --config preprocess/ljspeech_preprocess.yaml
 ```

-After preprocessing, a structure of project will become:
+After preprocessing, the structure of the project folder should be:
 ```
 |- datasets/
 |   |- metadata.csv